Guide for Authors

 The institutional protocol number should be included at the end of the abstract of the article.Systematic reviews

-Systematic reviews should be reported in accordance PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) Guidelines (www.prisma-statement.org/) and must include the checklist (http://www.prisma-statement.org/2.1.2%20-%20PRISMA%202009%20Checklist.pdf) as supplemental material.
+Systematic reviews should be reported in accordance with PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) Guidelines (www.prisma-statement.org/) and must include the checklist (http://www.prisma-statement.org/2.1.2%20-%20PRISMA%202009%20Checklist.pdf) as supplemental material.

 Other types of study designs should follow the relevant guidance notes for standardized reporting.
 These can be accessed via the EQUATOR network. http://www.equator-network.org/library/